sarnobat/vlc_module/README.md

 ## lua

-It's easy but there is no good documentation.
+It's easy but the documentation is so bad it's not funny.
 All you need to do is this:

 * copy `youtube.lua` (not youtube.luac) from the source tree to `/Applications/VLC.app/Contents/MacOS/share/lua/playlist/youtube.lua` (no need to compile).
 You can rename it or not, up to you.
 * add your logic to the `probe()` function